the-road-to-javascript/the-road-to-javascript/manuscript/javascript-dom-one/index.md

 # leanpub-end-insert
 ~~~~~~~

-Let's take one step back at our selectors.
+Let's take one step back and look at our selectors.
 Change the body's elements content in the *index.html* file to the following content:

 {title="index.html",lang="html"}
 ~~~~~~~